deanmtownsley/Flash-X-snia-stage/README.md

    PRs have been merged into the **staged** branch.
 PRs that come in before 6PM CST are more likely to be included in that night's test.
    Monitor the repo to see whether your PR was merged and testsuite passed.
+   A comment will be added to your PR if the testsuite failed.
 8. If the test suite passes, a composite PR will be created from **staged** into **main**, and you won't have to do anything more.
 This will likely happen the day the testsuite passed.
-9. If the test suite fails, it is expected that you will resolve the failures immediately.
-If the failures continue over several iterations, or if the conflicts prove to be non-trivial, the resolution will involve someone designated by the Council to work with you.
+9. If the test suite fails, it is expected that you will prioritize resolving the failure.
+Note that the merged and colliding code will be available in the staged branch.
+   You can copy that code into a local working copy to resolve the issue. **Please note that you should never make any commit into the staged**
+   If the testsuite passes you can reissue a PR and ask for a test suite run by leaving a comment in the PR.
+   If the failures continue, we abandon the stage branch at the end of the day. and PRs have to recreated.
+   If we determine that the interoperability is compromised someone from the core team might have to get involved to help resolve.

 Contributors with write permission should create a feature branch from main branch instead of a fork.
 The remainder of the workflow remains the same.